Books, journals, magazines and proceedings

 - Panigrahi, Subhashish.“Why It’s Essential To Grow Indian-Language Wikipedias.”
 HuffPost, 25 Jan.
 2016, https://www.huffpost.com/archive/in/entry/why-its-essential-to-grow-indian-language-wikipedias_b_9025690.

-Art and research residencies/schools
+Art and research residencies

 - 2023 — DWeb Camp, Internet Archive, California, US.